Taskkill/dynamic-sandbox/README.md

 ## It is in active development
-todo: correct error throwing and tests
+todo: add tests for terminal mode and Symbolify inner variables

 It's all comming soon